ravnatar/macserver/README.md

 Python modules needed: Flask

 macServer.py
   Is the server which is implemented in Python and uses the Flask WebApplication framework.
 It implementes a local simple data dictionary of mac address and company names.
 It looks up this dict to get the info for the input mac address.
-The server entertains only SSL requests. share the cert.pem with the client applications. (key.pem is not to be shared)
+While in the real world, it is ideal to look up in the LDAP server/or a DB.
+The server entertains only SSL requests.
+Share the cert.pem with the client applications. (key.pem is private key and not to be shared)

 How to start this server by typing the command: